 Back in 2014, it was announced that Arthur Blank, one of the founders of Home Depot and longtime owner of the Atlanta Falcons, had been awarded an expansion team in Major League Soccer, North America’s highest level professional soccer league.
 Blank planned to have the as-of-then unnamed team play its games at the also as-yet-unnamed new stadium he planned to build in downtown Atlanta.

 At the time, my interest in soccer was largely based on following the World Cup every four years, sometimes paying attention to the Euro championships in the in-between two years and following (albeit not that closely) the English Premier League.
 Both of my sons had developed into major soccer fans, and I followed largely in order to have some conversation with each of them.
-Corey became a season ticket holder for the San Jose Earthquakes (I had gone to many Earthquakes games a generation ago growing up in the Bay Area), and Jason developed into such a rapid fan, especially of the U.S. Men’s National Team, that he co-founded a chapter of the American Outlaws (USMNT supporters) based in Knoxville, where he was attending the University of Tennessee.
+Corey became a season ticket holder for the San Jose Earthquakes (I had gone to many Earthquakes games a generation ago growing up in the Bay Area), and Jason developed into such a rabid fan, especially of the U.S. Men’s National Team, that he co-founded a chapter of the American Outlaws (USMNT supporters) based in Knoxville, where he was attending the University of Tennessee.

 So, when Atlanta was awarded a franchise, I decided to put down a $50 non-refundable deposit for 2 season tickets – with the first game not expected to be played for another 3 full years – in 2017, once the new stadium was built.